Russia rains down 100 missiles on Ukraine in largest ever attack on energy infrastructure

 The tidal wave of strikes is the largest attack on Ukraine’s power system since the start of the war, according to Ukrainian Energy Minister Herman Halushchenko.
 Ukrenergo, Ukraine’s state-owned grid operator, was forced to act immediately and introduced emergency blackouts across the entire country to stabilise the power system’s operation, the Kyiv Independent reported.

-The missiles destroyed 15 energy facilities and explosions were recorded in nearly half of Ukraine, including the regions of Lviv, Kyiv, Rivne, Kharkiv, Zhytomyr, Chernihiv, Poltava, Zhytomyr, Cherkasy, Dnipro and Khmelnytskyi, Ukrainian Pravda reported.
+The missiles destroyed 15 energy facilities and explosions were recorded in nearly half of Ukraine, including the regions of Lviv, Kyiv, Rivne, Kharkiv, Zhytomyr, Chernihiv, Poltava, Cherkasy, Dnipro and Khmelnytskyi, Ukrainian Pravda reported.
 With 7mn citizens currently without power and night-time temperatures plummeting below freezing, Moscow’s attempts to starve Ukraine of heat have reached a critical point.
 Previous Russian attacks over the last month already damaged over 40% of Ukraine’s energy infrastructure, escalating the risk of excess civilian deaths once the winter sets in.

 Although the strikes primarily targeted infrastructure, missiles also hit residential buildings, according to Ukraine’s Air Force spokesman Yurii Ihnat.
 In Kyiv, three apartment blocks were hit.
 Rescuers searching the site discovered the body of one dead man in the central Pechersky district, Kyiv Mayor Vitali Klitschko reported.
 Half of the capital is without electricity.